VltNovem/ai-scoring-oracle-docs/README.md

 ---

-## ⚡ The Predator's Edge: Key Metrics
+## ⚡ The Predator's Edge: Core Capabilities

-Unlike generic scanners, APEX v0.5.0 analyzes the **micro-structure of the kill zone**:
+Unlike generic security scanners, APEX v0.6.5 analyzes the **micro-structure of the kill zone** across multiple dimensions without revealing its proprietary calculation weights:

 *   **OAR (Organic Absorption Ratio):** The ultimate filter.
-It calculates the ratio of real external liquidity vs. circular wash-trading.
-If OAR < 40%, you are the exit liquidity.
+It calculates the ratio of real external liquidity vs. orchestrated wash-trading.
+If OAR is critically low, you are the exit liquidity.
-*   **Funding DNA:** Traces the "ancestor wallets" of top holders.
-If 8 out of 10 whales were funded by the same CEX sub-wallet within a 3-minute window, it’s a Sybil cluster.
+*   **Funding DNA & Sybil Mapping:** Traces the complex "ancestor" wallet structures of top holders to identify hidden developer clusters.
-*   **Insider Velocity Layer:** Tracks the real-time shift in supply concentration between blocks.
-We see the dump before it hits the chart.
+*   **Insider Exit Velocity:** Tracks the real-time shift in supply concentration.
+We measure the underlying dump pressure before it significantly impacts the chart.
-*   **Jito/MEV Toxicity:** Analyzes the last 15-50 transactions for Jito bundles and sandwich-bot density to determine if the pool is a "Toxic Battle Zone".
+*   **Paper Castle Guard (FDV/Liq Ratio):** Detects artificially inflated market caps.
+If a token's Fully Diluted Valuation is massively disconnected from its aggregated backing liquidity, the Oracle instantly flags it as a fragile "Paper Castle."
+*   **Cross-DEX Aggregation & Fake Volume Shield:** Aggregates real-time data across all fragmented liquidity pools.
+Instantly penalizes tokens that spoof massive trading volumes in dead or illiquid pools.
+*   **Anti-Dump Guard:** Immediate restriction protocol ("Falling Knife" protection) that locks trading zones during terminal price cascades.
+*   **MEV Toxicity Index:** Analyzes on-chain transactional density to determine the probability of your agent being sandwiched or front-run by predatory bots.

 ---

 ## 🛠 Machine-to-Machine Integration

 APEX is built for the **A2A (Agent-to-Agent) economy**.
-Our JSON output is optimized for instant decision-making by autonomous trading frameworks (ElizaOS, ai16z, custom Jito-bots).
+Our JSON output is strictly standardized for instant, non-blocking decision-making by autonomous trading frameworks (ElizaOS, ai16z, custom sniper bots).

 ### 1. Endpoint
 *   **Base URL:** `https://ai-score-agent.onrender.com`